MrSep01/Teacher-Insight-Tracker/replit.md

   * Fixed course creation form to properly submit JSON data and handle validation errors
   * System now supports reusable modules across multiple courses with many-to-many relationships
   * Teachers can now efficiently manage course content by selecting from existing modules or creating new ones
+- July 10, 2025.
+Implemented clickable module navigation and individual module detail pages:
+  * Created ModuleDetail page component with comprehensive module information display
+  * Added clickable navigation to module cards in CourseModuleManager with ExternalLink icons and "View Details" text
+  * Implemented handleModuleClick function that closes modal and navigates to /modules/{id}
+  * Added /modules/:id route to App.tsx with proper authentication and sidebar layout
+  * Fixed LessonManagement component integration by passing moduleId directly from URL parameter
+  * Module cards now fully clickable with stopPropagation on action buttons to prevent navigation conflicts
+  * Teachers can click any module card to view detailed module information, topics, objectives, and lesson plans
 ```

 ## User Preferences